Learn more about The Child Day Schools by clicking a campus location (right) or click CONTACT US.

 This program is an integrated curriculum model providing core academics including phonics, printing, reading, and math.
 Kindergarten children also study in-depth subjects on science, social studies, art, music, and drama.
 We also emphasize conflict-resolution and life skills.

-After-School / School-Age (Antioch, Pleasanton, and San Ramon campuses)
+School-Age (Antioch, Pleasanton, San Ramon)